ronkow/python-for-data-practitioners/README.md

 </kbd>
 <br><br>

 This installation includes a simple IDE called IDLE (Integrated Development and Learning Environment) and a command line application that works like IDLE.
-It will also provide the complete documentation:
+The installation also provides the complete documentation:

 <kbd>
 <img src="./images/python_apps.png" width="220" alt="Python applications">